 We are Pernod Ricard UK - the UK arm of global drinks producer Pernod Ricard.
 We've been creating conviviality and unforgettable experiences in the UK since 2001, bringing people together through our unrivalled portfolio of spirits, wines and champagnes.

-Our products are some of the best-known brands in the world: Absolut, Jameson, The Glenlivet, Beefeater, Havana Club, Kahlúa, Perrier-Jouët, G.H.
-Mumm, Campo Viejo and Jacob's Creek to name a few.
+Our products are some of the best-known brands in the world: Absolut, Jameson, Malibu, Havana Club, Altos, Kahlúa, Perrier-Jouët, G.H.
+Mumm to name a few.